OneStep-elecTRON/onestep-electron-content/README.md

 2) Kmeans - Ready to Review.
 3) Decision Trees -  2 images left to be added.
 4) Random forest -  Ready to be reviewed.
-6) SVM - Work in progress.
+6) SVM - Ready to be reviewed.
 7) Linear reg - Not started.
 8) Logistic Reg -  Not started.